iqwijodiro/FS_NAO-java-api-google-scholar-authors/README.md

 ## Para ejecutar:

-Ir a "src/topauthors/views/AuthorsView" y ejecutar (por consola)
+Ir a "src/topauthors/Main" y ejecutar (por consola)

+Please check the DB file, if its ok with you test it in your local dev enviroment.